Content Marketing Strategy to Drive Leads and Sales in 2020

 Wondering if that’s helpful?
 It certainly is.
 The Founder of Prime Plus Mortgages, Private Money Lenders, Loren Howard, shares they’ve “gained about 300 keywords and the time on their pages has almost doubled.”

-All this happened simply by, “drilling gown and chasing the long-tail keywords that will get our clients on our site and really providing top tier content for them”
+All this happened simply by, “drilling down and chasing the long-tail keywords that will get our clients on our site and really providing top tier content for them”

 5. And if you already haven’t, try out new keyword research tools